War dance

 A war dance is a dance involving mock combat, usually in reference to tribal warrior societies where such dances were performed as a ritual connected with endemic warfare.

 Martial arts in various cultures can be performed in dance-like settings for various reasons, such as for evoking ferocity in preparation for battle or showing off skill in a more stylized manner.
 It could also be for celebration of valor and conquest.
 Many such martial arts incorporate music, especially strong percussive rhythms.

+War dances can overlap with sword dances and other forms of weapon dance, utilizing weapons or replications as part of the artistic performance.